fawazsullia/fawazsullia/README.md

-- 🔭 I’m currently working on Gluup : a headless CMS for simple sites
+- 🔭 I’m currently working on a linkhub alternative with more features
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Go
-- 🤔 I’m looking for help with landing my first dev role
+- 🤔 I’m looking for colloaboration opportunities or freelance projects
 - 📫 How to reach me: fawazsullia@gmail.com

 ***